appvia/terraform-aws-graveyard/README.md

 This module creates a Lambda function that automatically moves closed AWS accounts to a designated Graveyard Organizational Unit (OU) within AWS Organizations.
 This helps maintain a clean organizational structure by segregating inactive accounts from active ones.
 The Lambda function:

-- Monitors for account closure events
+- Monitors for account closure events (EventBridge)
 - Validates account status
 - Moves closed accounts to a specified Graveyard OU
 - Maintains an audit trail of account movements